arturolei/cagi-work/readme.md

 Lastly, I have included a file designated "csv-generator.py" which will convert a .txt file into a .csv file.
 Worst case scenario: we will have an intermediary program to convert .txt to .csv.

+### Future Changes and Features:
+The program could be overhauled so that one inputs the file path as the input for a function.
+As it stands, users will still have to alter code individually.
+This could be problematic.